-- This concentration trains students to work as business analysts and consultants.
-Candidates synthesize statistics and IT concepts to oversee data warehouses, repositories in which they can mine for strategic information used in predictive analytics.
+Students who complete a business intelligence concentration prepare to work as business analysts and consultants.
+Learners synthesize statistics and IT concepts to oversee data warehouses — repositories in which they can mine for strategic information used in predictive analytics.
 Students take classes like portals and intranets, customer relationship management technologies, and systems thinking for business dynamics.

-- By completing the finance concentration, students gain an in-depth understanding of wealth production in the global economy.
+By completing a finance concentration, students gain an in-depth understanding of wealth production in the global economy.
 They learn to optimize monetary resources for public, nonprofit, and private organizations.
-Candidates also develop the market analysis skills to discern the trade-off between risks and potential returns of a financial decision.
-Specialized coursework includes enterprise valuation and corporate financial strategy.
+Learners also develop the market analysis skills needed to discern the trade-off between risks and potential returns of a financial decision.
+Graduates can work as finance managers in many industries.

 - Web Development

-- Students who pursue this concentration gain front- and back-end development skills that enable them to create websites that use best practices in information architecture.
-Candidates also train in user-centered experience to bolster web traffic and consumer engagement.
-Classes consist of web design technologies, media law, and social media content management.
+Students who pursue this concentration gain front-end and back-end development skills that enable them to create websites that use best practices in information architecture.
+Participants also learn about user-centered experience to bolster web traffic and consumer engagement.
+Graduates can work as web developers.

-- One of the most popular concentrations for computer science majors, cybersecurity trains students to monitor, identify, and investigate personal and organizational cyberthreats.
-Candidates learn to protect information with encryption and authentication systems.
+A cybersecurity focus trains learners to monitor, identify, and investigate personal and organizational cyberthreats.
+Students learn to protect information with encryption and authentication systems.
 They also develop countermeasures to track down cybercriminals and recover digital assets.
-Course topics include computer forensics, secure programming and penetration testing, and ethical hacking.
+Graduates can work for governmental agencies or private companies.

 - Health Informatics

-- Health informatics covers the collection, processing, and storage of data for electronic health records and applications.
-Students learn to integrate IT best practices within the healthcare industry to promote workplace effectiveness and bolster patient care quality.
+Health informatics involves the collection, processing, and storage of data for electronic health records and applications.
+Students learn to integrate IT best practices within the healthcare industry to promote workplace effectiveness and bolster patient care.
 By pursuing this concentration, data managers can work for health facilities, insurance providers, and pharmaceutical companies.